Rings of Saturn: Formation and evolution of main rings

 The brightness and purity of the water ice in Saturn's rings have also been cited as evidence that the rings are much younger than Saturn, as the infall of meteoric dust would have led to a darkening of the rings.
 However, new research indicates that the B Ring may be massive enough to have diluted infalling material and thus avoided substantial darkening over the age of the Solar System.
-Ring material may be recycled as clumps form within the rings and are then disrupted by impacts.
+Ring material may be recycled as clumps from within the rings and are then disrupted by impacts.
 This would explain the apparent youth of some of the material within the rings.
 Evidence suggesting a recent origin of the C ring has been gathered by researchers analyzing data from the Cassini Titan Radar Mapper, which focused on analyzing the proportion of rocky silicates within this ring.
 If much of this material was contributed by a recently disrupted centaur or moon, the age of this ring could be on the order of 100 million years or less.
 On the other hand, if the material came primarily from micrometeoroid influx, the age would be closer to a billion years.

-The Cassini UVIS team, led by Larry Esposito, used stellar occultation to discover 13 objects, ranging from 27 metres (89') to 10 km (6 miles) across, within the F ring.
+The Cassini UVIS team, led by Larry Esposito, used stellar occultation to discover 13 objects, ranging from 27 meters (89') to 10 km (6 miles) across, within the F ring.
 They are translucent, suggesting they are temporary aggregates of ice boulders a few meters across.
 Esposito believes this to be the basic structure of the Saturnian rings, particles clumping together, then being blasted apart.

 Research based on rates of infall into Saturn favors a younger ring system age of hundreds of millions of years.
 Ring material is continually spiraling down into Saturn; the faster this infall, the shorter the lifetime of the ring system.
 One mechanism involves gravity pulling electrically charged water ice grains down from the rings along planetary magnetic field lines, a process termed 'ring rain'.
 This flow rate was inferred to be 432–2870 kg/s using ground-based Keck telescope observations; as a consequence of this process alone, the rings will be gone in ~292 +818/−124 million years.
 While traversing the gap between the rings and planet in September 2017, the Cassini spacecraft detected an equatorial flow of charge-neutral material from the rings to the planet of 4,800–44,000 kg/s.
 Assuming this influx rate is stable, adding it to the continuous 'ring rain' process implies the rings may be gone in under 100 million years.